-• Affirmation of position: Paul does this with the Corinthians: 1 Cor.
-1:2 to the church of God which is at Corinth, to those who have been sanctified in Christ Jesus, saints by calling, with all who in every place call upon the name of our Lord Jesus Christ, their Lord and ours: 3 Grace to you and peace from God our Father and the Lord Jesus Christ.
+(1 Cor.
+1:2-9)... to the church of God which is at Corinth, to those who have been sanctified in Christ Jesus, saints by calling, with all who in every place call upon the name of our Lord Jesus Christ, their Lord and ours: 3 Grace to you and peace from God our Father and the Lord Jesus Christ.
 4 I thank my God always concerning you, for the grace of God which was given you in Christ Jesus, 5 that in everything you were enriched in Him, in all speech and all knowledge, 6 even as the testimony concerning Christ was confirmed in you, 7 so that you are not lacking in any gift, awaiting eagerly the revelation of our Lord Jesus Christ, 8 who shall also confirm you to the end, blameless in the day of our Lord Jesus Christ.
 9 God is faithful, through whom you were called into fellowship with His Son, Jesus Christ our Lord.

 Affirmation of potential: One of the most potent expressions of encouragement communicates God's view of our potential.
-Jesus did this with Peter in Jn.
-1:42.
-He brought him to Jesus.
-Jesus looked at him, and said, "You are Simon the son of John; you shall be called Cephas" (which is translated Peter).
+Jesus did this with Peter in

+John 1:42.
+When Andrew brought Peter to Jesus, Jesus looked at him, and said, "You are Simon the son of John; you shall be called Cephas" (which is translated Peter).

 Jesus "gazed intently" (emblepo) at Peter.
 John uses this word to emphasize that Jesus discerned Peter's character, with all his weaknesses.
 "Your name is Simon, but you shall be called Cephas."
 "Simon" was associated with Simeon of Gen. 49:5, who was rash and impulsive.
 "Cephas" is the Aramaic word for "rock" (Greek is petros).
 Jesus is saying, "I know you are named appropriately because you are rash and impulsive-but if you follow me you will become a rock."
 It was this kind of encouragement that changed Peter's life: gradually, he began to act more and more like what Jesus said he was.